when sysdate is not as system date

 Moreover,

-Oracle Database 11g Express Edition has no provisions to change/use other charactersets than AL32UTF8 as NLS_CHARACTERSET and AL16UTF16 as NLS_NCHAR_CHARACTERSET
+Oracle Database 11g Express Edition has no provisions to change/use other charactersets than AL32UTF8 as NLS_CHARACTERSET and AL16UTF16 as NLS_NCHAR_CHARACTERSETSo, if you migrate data from any previous version of Database like 10g with special character, you will see the bellow problem when importing.

 The NLS_CHARACTERSET is used for CHAR, VARCHAR2, LONG and CLOB columns;